boritozzz/nft_APP1/README.md

 	- pip install flask-request

 ### In PgAdmin4:
-1. Open the PostgreSQL 13 and CREATE NEW DATABASE and CALL IT "PyProject_db"".
+1. Open the PostgreSQL 13 and CREATE NEW DATABASE and CALL IT "nft_db"".
 2. Open the PyProject_db database >>> Schemas >>> Tables >> right mouse button and click Query Tool >>> Query Editor.
 3. Paste following: